 About the Training

-CMN is pleased to partner with Precious Blood Ministry of Reconciliation to offer this four-day training.
+CMN is pleased to partner with Precious Blood Ministry of Reconciliation (PBMR) to offer this four-day training.
 Peacemaking circles are a foundational restorative practice that can bring about healing for people and relationships impacted by crime and conflict.
 They can also be useful tools for storytelling, reflection, and community building.
 Peacemaking circles are transformative in their simplicity, but a foundation of knowledge and skill is important for creating safe and inclusive spaces, especially in cases of harm.
 This training is ideal for Catholic leaders who wish to facilitate restorative circles in their dioceses, networks, ministries, and communities.

 In this four-day training, participants will: